 For retreat, there are a variety of options, all of which require mindful caution.
 Topping out and walking off from the Crow's Nest trail is always an option.
 Otherwise, the group of trees at the base of Schwarze Weissnergrat will take you down Back Crack direct to the base of the gully.
 A third option would be to traverse to the Ale 8 anchors left of Cold Feet and rap off the chains.

 As of now, there is no quick and easy access to the ledges.
 Back Crack Direct climbs directly to the ledge at 5.10a (trad required).
 Otherwise Cold Feet can be traversed to the Ale 8 anchors, and then out left to the ledge.
 A few pieces of small gear may be helpful to protect the second.
 In the future, a safe passage through the dirty gully may be produced, but as of now, this way should be avoided.

-Mountain Project's determination of some of the classic, most popular, highest rated routes for Höhe Hinterland:
+Mountain Project's determination of the classic, most popular, highest rated climbing routes for Höhe Hinterland:

 Featured Route For Höhe Hinterland

 Wünderkind 5.11c 6c+ 24 VIII- 24 E4 6a New Hampshire

 This roof is one of the last super features to be set up at Rumney, and its beautifully aesthetic geology can be clearly seen from Buffalo Road and even from Route 25 for those who know well the mountain.
 Originally done as a ground up aid climb by hang-dogging on gear and cleaning the debris, it is now ready to be climbed by traveling Rumney sportsters.
 With positive gear placements most of the way through, it still has the potential for a clean traditional ascent with one short section of pg...[more]
 Browse More Classics in New Hampshire